-The packaging segment includes the manufacture and sale of metal containers used primarily in beverage packaging.
-Our conscious containers used in and serve North America and the People's Republic of China (PRC).
+The packaging segment includes the manufacture and sale of metal containers used primarily in bev (polyethylene terephthalate) plastic containers used principally in beverage packaging.
+Our conso located in and serve North America and the People's Republic of China (PRC).
 We also have invest U.S., the PRC, Brazil and Thailand, which are accounted for using the equity method of accounting are not included in segment earnings or assets.
 Packaging segment sales in the third quarter and 3 percent and 2 percent higher, respectively, than in the same periods of 2001.
-Operating marging 9.2 percent in the third quarter and first nine months of 2002 from 8.3 percent and 7.7 percent in excluding the business consolidations charge recorded in the second quarter of 2001.
-The improvements in China, largely due to the company's restructuring actions taken in 2001, general improvements and price increases and lower per unit costs due to higher production volume in the beverage
+Operating margi 9.2 percent in the third quarter and first nine months of 2002 from 8.3 percent and 7.7 percent i excluding the business consolidations charge recorded in the second quarter of 2001.
+The improve results in China, largely due to the company's restructuring actions taken in 2001, general improline and price increases and lower per unit costs due to higher production volume in the beverage

-North American metal beverage container sales, which represented approximately 65 percent of segment 2002 were 4 percent higher than in the third quarter of 2001.
-In the first nine months, metal be 67 percent of segment sales and were approximately 3 percent higher than in the same period in 20 largely due to price increases and Ball's agreement with Coors Brewing Company (Coors) under which requirements for its Shenandoah, Virginia, and Memphis, Tennessee, filling locations are manufact Coors.
+North American metal beverage container sales, which represented approximately 65 percent of segme 2002 were 4 percent higher than in the third quarter of 2001.
+In the first nine months, metal be 67 percent of segment sales and were approximately 3 percent higher than in the same period in 20 largely due to price increases and Ball's agreement with Coors Brewing Company (Coors) under whice requirements for its Shenandoah, Virginia, and Memphis, Tennessee, filling locations are manufact Coors.
 Sales under this agreement began in the first quarter of 2002.
-Operating margins in this profit plants operating at near full capacity coupled with improved sales prices.
+Operating margins in this p of plants operating at near full capacity coupled with improved sales prices.

-Through a 50/50 joint venture, which is accounted for as an equity investment, Ball and Coors open in Golden, Colorado.
-The joint venture supplies Coors with approximately 3.5 billion beverage can Colorado, brewery under agreements which commenced in January 2002.
+Through a 50/50 joint venture, which is accounted for as an equity investment, Ball and Coors ope in Golden, Colorado.
+The joint venture supplies Coors with approximately 3.5 billion beverage can

-North American metal food container sales, which comprised approximately 21 percent of segment satisfies approximately 19 percent in the first nine months of 2002, were essentially flat compared to those levels.
-These results were achieved despite a combination of droughts and floods in the U.S., when and vegetable processor customers, and the lowest salmon pack in the Pacific Northwest in over a lower largely due to product mix.
-We anticipate that full-year 2002 earnings will be lower than of these conditions, as well as the start-up costs associated with a new two-piece food can product
+Colorado, brewery under agreements which commenced in January 2002.

-(as discussed below).
+North American metal food container sales, which comprised approximately 21 percent of segment sa approximately 19 percent in the first nine months of 2002, were essentially flat compared to thos levels.
+These results were achieved despite a combination of droughts and floods in the U.S., wh and vegetable processor customers, and the lowest salmon pack in the Pacific Northwest in over a lower largely due to product mix.
+We anticipate that full-year 2002 earnings will be lower than of these conditions, as well as the start-up costs associated with a new two-piece food can product (as discussed below).